Rajawali/Rajawali/README.md

 [Announcing Rajawali: An OpenGL ES 2.0 Based 3D Framework For Android](http://www.rozengain.com/blog/2011/08/23/announcing-rajawali-an-opengl-es-2-0-based-3d-framework-for-android/)

-_PLEASE NOTE: Rajawali's release system is changing and the master branch should be considered unstable.
-We are working to improve documentation on this but in the meantime, if you need an old version please use the `v0.9` tag._
+_NOTE: Rajawali's release process is changing and the master branch should be considered unstable.
+Use the [`v0.9`](https://github.com/MasDennis/Rajawali/tree/v0.9) tag if you need a stable version.
+We are working to improve documentation on this subject._

 ## Made With Rajawali